 This in turn boosted industrial growth, created jobs, and improved the quality of life of the people.

-India paid back all loans taken from the world bank for the purpose of the green revolution.
+India paid back all loans taken from the world bank for the green revolution.

 - Sociological result

-The Green Revolution created plenty of jobs not only for agricultural workers but also industrial workers.
+The Green Revolution created plenty of jobs not only for agricultural workers but also for industrial workers.

-By the creation of lateral facilities such as factories and hydroelectric power stations help to uplift the social as well as the economic condition.
+The creation of lateral facilities such as factories and hydroelectric power stations helps to uplift the social as well as the economic condition.